-I believe that Hume wants to defend his empiricism, not as an absolute dogma, but as the conclusion of reasonable observations about our psychological capacities.
+I believe that Hume raises the question to show that he holds his empiricism not as an absolute dogma, but as the conclusion of reasonable observations about our psychological capacities.

-He develops a rule that all knowledge must trace back to original impressions.
+He infers from observation and experience a general principle that all knowledge must trace back to original impressions.

-He uses that rule to limit speculative claims.
+He elevates that principle into a rule which he uses to limit speculative claims.